fr0z3n2/SIP-URI-Parser/README.md

 The Code <a name="thecode"></a>
 ==============

-Below is how you would call the object in the code and read the data.
+Below is how to read the data of the SIP URI.

 ```Java
 String testUri = "sip:alice;day=tuesday@atlanta.com"